majidifard/Downloading-from-maktabkhooneh/README.md

 # Downloading-from-maktabkhooneh

-We can get the video download link list from the maktabkhooneh courses and download them and then rename the video files in order
+We can get the video download link list from the maktabkhooneh courses and download them and then rename the video files in order.

 1 --> First you should get the url like the example below and then put it in the links.txt file.